TopSwagCode/Node-TDD-CI/README.md

 The main difference between the code now and before, is the use of ECMAScript 6.
 Some var's changed to const and function changed to arrow functions.
 I would recommend get started using linting, to ensure good code practices and consistent style thoughout a project.

+When setting up ESLint it is important to remember config files, to reduced the number of warnings in the project.
+Specially if the project uses ECMAScript 6.
+Same goes for testing frameworks.
+Take a look at .eslintrc.json and .jshintrc for some ispiration.

 ## Testing
 We have seen now we can run tests, recursively while keeping watch on them.
 Now it's time to create some new tests.
 ChaiJS has 3 styles / flavours out of the box.
 These 3 are: Should, Expect and Assert.
 Pick whatever you like the best or whatever makes the most sense your project.
 For quick overview see the three examples below (Examples taken from ChaiJS own homepage).
 For more in depth examples goto tests folder and see examples I've made.